Mustafa-Shams/Ai-textbook-1/website/docs/module-1/index.md

 - **Topics**: Streams of messages passed between nodes
 - **Services**: Synchronous request/response communication
 - **Actions**: Asynchronous goal-oriented communication

+These communication patterns enable the development of modular, distributed robotic applications where different components can be developed and tested independently.

 ## Learning Objectives